-This process should be followed for all nonacademic grievances of policies/procedures that are not governed by a specific academic center, program, college, or school.
+Except for grievances and/or complaints involving sexual misconduct and discrimination, this process should be followed for all nonacademic grievances of policies/procedures that are not governed by a specific academic center, program, college, or school.
 Academic grievances should be referred to the student's academic center.
 The purpose of these grievance procedures is to promote the orderly resolution of problems arising out of a student complaint concerning a policy, procedure, or administrative action of Nova Southeastern University.
 Grievances can often be adversarial, unpleasant, and unsatisfying, so we recommend that students discuss problems before resorting to the formal grievance steps.
 When formal grievance steps are perceived as necessary, students have a right to a fair process and hearing without retribution.